marjames98/react-todos/README.md

   )
 }
 ```

+**Functional Component**

+Same changes as above, except instead of a render function, the JSX goes into your return!
+(JSX is the stuff that looks like HTML!)

 > Remember to change the name of the component where it's rendered in index.js!
 You'll also have to change the `import` statement in `index.js`, since you changed the name of the file containing the component that `index.js` is importing from!